umee-network/docs/docs/learn-the-basics/crypto-basics/what-is-crypto.md

 Crypto users have full sovereignty over their funds and are able to use them without interference from a third party.
 Once a transaction has been entered onto the blockchain it cannot be reversed or altered.
 Censorship resistance is a large part of the reason why crypto has become popular amongst those in search of financial freedom, particularly in nations with oppressive governments.

+> There are more cases where crypto and blockchain projects work with the regulators on sanctioned lists of [wallet addresses](/learn-the-basics/crypto-basics/what-is-a-wallet.html#what-is-a-wallet-address).
+As crypto is an emerging industry, there will be an ongoing effort for the industry to address compliance while balancing off a decentralized market.

 :::

 ::: tab Transparency